wilsonmar/drones/proposal.md

 to take pictures at different angles which provide a better chance of detecting objects, hoping that the better granularity closer to objects may improve image recognition.

-STRATEGY 8: The pictures are used by the server to construct a <strong>3D model<strong> of the terrain and obstacles.
+STRATEGY 8: The pictures are used by the server to construct a <strong>3D model</strong> of the terrain and obstacles.

 STRAGEGY 9: On its way, the drone takes pictures of what’s enroute, building a full catalog of the field.
 Each image is geo coded.